All Episodes

 Number three, none of this is about Heinz Ward or the Pittsburgh Steelers.

-That's great, great, great his love for that team and that uh and that particular player has nothing to do with uh with Mr. Ward's uh appointment to this board.
+His love for that team and that particular player has nothing to do with Mr. Ward's appointment to this board.

-Uh his question was, and I joined him in asking it, and I really wanted to take it another step farther.
+His question was, and I joined him in asking it, and I really wanted to take it another step farther.

 Why does this thing need to exist?

-If there is something specific to a single race, and I think that thinking in those terms is part of what has us in this sorry, balkanized, hyphenated state of affairs today, uh, then government will do it.
+If there is something specific to a single race, and I think that thinking in those terms is part of what has us in this sorry, balkanized, hyphenated state of affairs today, then government will do it.

-Lord knows they'll listen, because they want you all to vote for them.
+Lord knows they'll listen because they want you all to vote for them.

 Sometimes little things mean a lot.

-And I I know you you probably don't drive around in the midst of your busy day suggesting that the existence of a commission on Asian American and Pacific Islanders is um you know the the Republic hangs by a thread or on the brink of financial disaster, this is not front of mind.
+And I know you probably don't drive around in the midst of your busy day suggesting that the existence of a commission on Asian American and Pacific Islanders is the Republic hangs by a thread and we're on the brink of financial disaster.

-But it is if you start to think about the little things that government does that it doesn't have to do, that because it keeps doing, it in fact slows the progress that we should otherwise be making.
+But it is if you start to think about the little things that government does, that it doesn't have to do, that because it keeps doing, it in fact slows the progress that we should otherwise be making.

 Here's what I mean.

-I'm gonna I'm gonna lay out a whole bunch of things, and in a way they are different, in a way they are the same.
+I'm going to lay out a whole bunch of things, and in a way they are different.

 All right.

-The uh Hispanic Firefighters Association, the Congressional Black Caucus, uh any one of a number of other professional and political organizations that exist solely for membership by and in the interests of specific ethnic groups.
+The Hispanic Firefighters Association, the Congressional Black Caucus, any one of a number of other professional and political organizations that exist solely for membership by and in the interests of specific ethnic groups.

 Now, I'm not an idiot.